rkhoriander/docs/articles/quickstart/native/android/03-session-handling.md

 You need the `Credentials` class to handle users' credentials.
 The class is composed of these elements:

-* `accessToken`: Access token used by the Auth0 API.
-To learn more, see the [access token documentation](/tokens/access-token).
+* `accessToken`: Access Token used by the Auth0 API.
+To learn more, see the [Access Token documentation](/tokens/access-token).
-* `idToken`: Identity token that proves the identity of the user.
+* `idToken`: ID Token that proves the identity of the user.
 To learn more, see the [ID token documentation](/tokens/id-token).
-* `refreshToken`: Refresh token that can be used to request new tokens without signing in again.
-To learn more, see the [refresh token documentation](/tokens/refresh-token/current).
+* `refreshToken`: Refresh Token that can be used to request new tokens without signing in again.
+To learn more, see the [Refresh Token documentation](/tokens/refresh-token/current).
 * `tokenType`: The type of tokens issued by the server.
 * `expiresIn`: The number of seconds before the tokens expire.
 * `expiresAt`: The date when the tokens expire.